clojure-quant/infra-guix/GUIX.md

 https://guix.gnu.org/de/packages
 The exact installed version depends on the version-hash of the channel.
 A manifest is a scm file that can be installed with one click.
-From a profile the manifest can be extracted. guix search xxx guix show xxx guix install xxx guix remove xxx guix pull guix upgrade guix package --list-installed guix package --export-manifest     → this can be saved in git repo. guix package --manifest=flo.scm       -> import packages from manifest guix package --list-profiles guix package --search-paths.
+From a profile the manifest can be extracted.

+´´´
+info
+guix search xxx
+guix package --list-installed
+guix package --list-profiles
+guix package --search-paths.
 List recommended environment variables

+update
+guix pull
+guix upgrade

+install
+guix show xxx
+guix install xxx
+guix remove xxx

+manifest
+guix package --export-manifest     → this can be saved in git repo. guix package --manifest=flo.scm       -> import packages from manifest

+Example manifest:
 (specifications->manifest '("emacs" "frozen-bubble" "git"))

+´´´

 Make your own package:
 https://gitlab.com/pjotrp/guix-notes/-/blob/master/GUIX-SIMPLE-PACKAGE.org